Aries-Fu/Aries-Fu/README.md

 ## 👩‍💻 About Me

-I am a PhD candidate in **system modelling**, with a particular interest in improving interoperability across **heterogeneous systems**.
+I am a PhD candidate in **Model-Driven Engineering**, with a particular interest in improving interoperability across **heterogeneous systems**.

 My current research explores combined modelling methods that integrate **multi-level modelling** and **multi-view modelling** to enhance both **vertical** and **horizontal interoperability**.
 I am especially interested in projection-based multi-view modelling, where views are derived from a shared underlying model, enabling more systematic consistency management.